External Ids for GYS2 Gene

 GeneCards Summary for GYS2 Gene

-GYS2 (Glycogen Synthase 2 (Liver)) is a Protein Coding gene.
-Diseases associated with GYS2 include glycogen storage disease due to hepatic glycogen synthase deficiency and glycogen storage disease 0, liver.
-Among its related pathways are PI3K-Akt signaling pathway and Infectious disease.
+GYS2 (Glycogen Synthase 2) is a Protein Coding gene.
+Diseases associated with GYS2 include glycogen storage disease 0, liver and glycogen storage disease due to hepatic glycogen synthase deficiency.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include protein homodimerization activity and glycogen synthase activity, transferring glucose-1-phosphate.
 An important paralog of this gene is GYS1.

 UniProtKB/Swiss-Prot for GYS2 Gene